-Proof Sketch: Let n_i be the number of vertices along the i^{th} prism edge (for $i \in \{0, 1, 2\}$, the shortest-path distance of the vertices from r modulo 3) where $n{\max} = \max\{n_0, n_1, n_2\}$ is then the total number of star-shaped levels required for this simultaneous embedding.
-Next we need to perturb the n_i vertices that lie along edge i (after performing the above projection to the xy-plane) to lie along one of n{\max} closely adjacent nested star-shaped levels.
-How close these levels need to be is given by the subsequent lemma.
+Proof Sketch: Let $V_i = \{v \in V \mid d{\text{mod }3}(v) = i\}$ be the partitioning of V by prism edges, and let $n_i = |V_i|$ for $i \in \{0,1,2\}$ be the total number of vertices of G at a distance modulo i from r where $n{\text{max}} = \max\{n_0, n_1, n_2\}$ will be the number of star-shaped levels.
+Next we need to perturb the n_i vertices that lie along edge i (after performing the above projection to the xy-plane) to lie along one of n{max} closely adjacent nested star-shaped levels.
+How close these levels need to be is determined in the next subsection.
 Each star-shaped level has 6 sides and is a scaled-down version of the outermost level (w.r.t. the center of the circle circumscribed within the triangular prism base).
-This includes the 3 prism edges projected onto the xy-plane, and the 3 edges that each connect the top of one projected prism edge to the bottom of the next in a clockwise direction, termed connecting edges; see the dashed 3-pointed star in Fig. 7.
+This includes the 3 prism edges projected onto the xy-plane, and the 3 edges that each connect the top of one projected prism edge to the bottom of the next in a clockwise direction, termed $connecting\ edges$; see the dashed 3-pointed star in Fig. 7.

-When perturbing the vertices, we are careful to move a vertex in a direction perpendicular to the prism edge (as well as all of the adjacent edges of the nested levels) on which it resided.
-The problem with perturbing the vertices too much is the introduction of crossings in G. For example, the outerplanar graph G in Fig. 5 is shown in Fig. 7 on a set of star-shaped levels in which the levels are not spaced sufficiently close enough, resulting in several crossings.
+In doing this perturbation of vertices, we are careful to move a vertex in a direction perpendicular to the prism edge (as well as all of the adjacent edges of the nested levels) on which it resided.
+The problem with perturbing the vertices too much is the introduction of crossings in G. For example, the outerplanar graph G in Fig. 5 is shown in Fig. 7 on a set of star-shaped levels in which the levels are not spaced sufficiently close enough resulting is several crossings.

 The vertices are placed clockwise from outermost to innermost star-shaped level by the order given by the path labeling.
 However, in order to be able to route the path back and forth between vertices that alternate back and forth between adjacent sides of the prism, an extra connecting edge needs to be inserted to lie half-way between every pair of adjacent connecting edges.
-Since we need one for each level, an extra connecting edge also needs to be added to lie just interior to the n{\max} th innermost connecting edge.
+Since we need one for each level, an extra connecting edge also needs to be added to lie just interior to the n{max} th innermost connecting edge.
 In Fig. 7 these are shown as dashed line segments.
-We denote the levels along which the vertices lie as regular levels, which are depicted in Fig. 7 with solid gray edges, and the in-between levels as half-levels consisting of dashed edges.
+We will call the levels along which the vertices lie as $regular\ levels$, which are depicted in Fig. 7 with solid gray edges, and the in-between levels as half-levels consisting of dashed edges.